callysto/hackathon/README.md

+## Are you here for JupyterCon 2020 Sprint?

+Access information on our sprint [here](https://github.com/callysto/hackathon/issues/34).

 # Hackathon Challenges and Resources

 These are notebooks and other resources to use as challenges for Callysto hackathons or related events.
 You're also welcome to use them for other non-commercial purposes.